conrad619/rakwireless-docs/docs/Product-Categories/WisTrio/RAK5010/Quickstart/README.md

 />

 - Then open a serial port tool in your PC.
-If you haven’t a serial port tool, I recommend using RAK Serial Port Tool which you can download from **[here](https://downloads.rakwireless.com/en/LoRa/Tools/RAK_SERIAL_PORT_TOOL_V1.2.1.zip).**
+If you haven’t a serial port tool, I recommend using RAK Serial Port Tool which you can download from **[RAKwireless Downloads](https://downloads.rakwireless.com/en/LoRa/Tools/RAK_SERIAL_PORT_TOOL_V1.2.1.zip).**
 - After pushing the RST button on RAK5010, you can see the following contents in the serial port tool:

 <rk-img